vimeo/groupcache/README.md

       - If it is, then the hotcache for Process_A is populated with the key/data
 4. The data is unmarshaled into the `Codec` passed into `Get`

+## Changes from groupcache

+Our changes include the following:
+* Overhauled API to improve useability and configurability
+* Improvements to testing by removing global state
+* Improvement to connection efficiency between peers with the addition of gRPC
+* Added a `Promoter` interface for choosing which keys get hotcached
+* Made some core functionality more generic (e.g. replaced the `Sink` object with a `Codec` marshaler interface, removed `Byteview`)

+We also changed the naming scheme of objects and methods to clarify their purpose with the help of a space-themed scenario:

+Each process within a set of peer processes contains a `Universe` which encapsulates a map of `Galaxies` (previously called `Groups`).
+Each `Universe` contains the same set of `Galaxies`, but each `key` (think of it as a "star") has a single associated authoritative peer (determined by the consistent hash function).

 ### New architecture and API